GMouYes/AI_Proj/Final Project/README.md

         of the known best.
 Default is 0.
         * `-U|--UCT`: Whether to use Upper Confidence bounds for Trees to choose whether to explore or exploit.
         Default is False.
+        * `-t|--type {greedy, safe, safest, monotonic, smooth, corner_dist, expert}`: The heuristic to use during the simulation phase when choosing moves to explore.
+All options are the same as `heuristic` above.
+        If no type is supplied, the agent chooses randomly.
         * `--use_expert`: If supplied, uses the heuristic score from the `expert` heuristic to score board states, instead of the actual game score.
 This can lead to more cautious behavior.
 The default is False.
         * `num_games`: The number of games for the AI to play.
 The default is 10.